sHesl/sHesl.github.io/md/20190203_understanding_nonce_reuse_plaintext_recovery.md

 Randomly generated nonces, of equal length to the block length, are used to seed this initial block, which is why they are more often referred to as ‘initialisation vectors’ in the context of block ciphers.
 Using a different nonce/initialisation vector for each operations means the encryption of the first block begins from a different point, so all subsequent substitutions/permutations/transpositions etc produce different results.

+The stream cipher scenario is more straight forward, but it identifies that is not just nonce reuse that can cause catastrophic failures, but all forms of keystream reuse.
+Imagine for example, that you felt compelled to implement a stream cipher generated from a stream of entropy that you were _absolutely certain_ was not being cloned by an adversary.
+If that base assumption does not hold, the adversary can perform this exact same attack (encrypting zeros and XOR'ing the ciphertexts) to recover your original message.
+This is one reason why something like a Mersenne Twister cipher is not recommended for production.

 ## A Scenario to Exploit

 So what does a real world exploitation of this look like?
 First, we will need an encryption implementation that uses a vulnerable cipher; AES-GCM, AES-CTR and ChaCha20Poly1305 are some widely used examples.
 Of course, it will also need to be incorrectly implemented, reusing nonces between operations; **there are no secure or valid reasonings for reusing a nonce, we can only assume it is an implementation flaw!** Perhaps, messages between parties are ordered, indicating an associated counter value for a CTR cipher to use as a nonce, potentially allowing an attacker to lie about their message order, tricking a server into reusing a previously used nonce multiple times.